 Huckaby was a lover of the experimental jazz of Sun Ra and he re-edited and performed sets of his work using reel-to-reel decks.
 Remixing the jazz icon’s music was a labor of love and he shared the love of the avant-garde experimental jazz with the younger artist keeping the Detroit jazz legacy alive.
 He produced a series deep Sun Ra edits for the Amsterdam label Kindred Spirits.

 In 2019, Huckaby traveled to eight countries, performing more than 40 shows.
-He was also scheduled to take the stage in the 2020 Movement festival which has been tentatively rescheduled from Memorial Day weekend to September due to the pandemic.
+He was also scheduled to take the stage in the 2020 Movement festival which was rescheduled from Memorial Day weekend to September due to the pandemic.
 When Mike unexpectedly passed due to a stroke and complications due to COVID 19 he left a huge void in the Detroit music community that will be hard to fill.
 His influence on multiple generations of musicians, producers, and sound designers is a legacy that will live on in the hearts and minds of dance music lovers around the world.